leehach/gis-programming/docs/assignments_and_grading.md

 #### ArcPy Toolbox Functions That You Will Use

 You will use the following ArcPy Toolbox functions in your analysis.
-Help for all these functions can be viewed within Spyder using `CTRL`+`I`, or by searching the documentation at ArcGIS.com.
+Help for all these functions can be viewed by searching the documentation at ArcGIS.com.
 The names are specific enough that a Google search of, e.g., "ArcPy Buffer_analysis" will usually take you directly to the ArcGIS Pro or Desktop documentation for the tool.
 If the tool is discussed in the textbook, a page reference is given.

 All of the following functions take as their first parameter a filename or list of filenames as inputs, and take as their second parameter an output filename that will get created on disk.
 They may have additional required or optional parameters.